Philadelphia International Records

-Philadelphia International Records (PIR) was an American record label based in Philadelphia, Pennsylvania.
-It was founded in 1971 by songwriting and production duo Kenneth Gamble and Leon Huff along with their longtime collaborator Thom Bell.
-It was known for showcasing the Philadelphia soul music genre (also known as Philly soul) that was founded on the gospel, doo-wop and soul music of the time.
+Philadelphia International Records was an American record label based in Philadelphia, Pennsylvania.
+It was founded in 1971 by songwriting and production duo Kenneth Gamble and Leon Huff, along with their longtime collaborator Thom Bell.
+The label was known for showcasing the Philadelphia soul music genre (also known as Philly soul) that was founded on the gospel, doo-wop and soul music of the time.
 This sound later marked a prominent and distinct era within the R&B genre.
 During the 1970s, the label released a string of worldwide hits that emphasized lavish orchestral instrumentation, heavy bass and driving percussion.

-Some of their most popular and best selling acts included the O'Jays, Harold Melvin & the Blue Notes, Teddy Pendergrass, MFSB, Billy Paul, Patti LaBelle and Lou Rawls.
+Some of its most popular and best selling acts included the O'Jays, Harold Melvin & the Blue Notes, Teddy Pendergrass, MFSB, Billy Paul, Patti LaBelle, and Lou Rawls.
 Between 1971 and the early 1980s, the label released more than 170 gold and platinum records.

 Philadelphia International Records had been mostly defunct since 1987 and finally shut down in 2001.
 As of 2007, Sony Music Entertainment owns all rights to the Philadelphia International Records catalogue.